 In college, I commuted to school and worked part-time as a ballet teacher, while doing all of the other pre-med type things (research, volunteering, you get the idea 🙂 ).
 Although, I was used to a busy schedule from dancing, my pre-med schedule was a different kind of busy.
 I would spend hours sitting at a table in the library studying, which left little time for exercise or healthy meals.
 My ballet body was in shock.
 After a few months, I decided to make it my goal to find time for healthy eating and fitness.
 I was constantly looking for foods that were easy to prepare and that would optimize my energy.
 This was the first time I started to combine my love for science and health.
 I also started doing Hot Yoga at night, which became my favorite way to release stress and clear my mind.

-It’s been four years now and I feel like I’ve learned so much, so I want to share my ideas with all of you.
+I feel like I’ve learned so much from this journey and I’m hoping to continue to learn as I go through medical school/residency/life as a doctor, so I want to share my ideas with all of you.
 I’m a firm believer in the idea that you can be healthy and happy no matter what you do and no matter how busy you are.
 If you are motivated and want to do it, you can do it!
-Just a disclaimer: I’m not an expert on nutrition or fitness.
+Just a disclaimer: I’m not an expert on nutrition or fitness and I am not yet a doctor.
 My posts are just a compilation of things that I enjoy and that have worked for me :).
 And I really want to hear from you, so feel free to share your thoughts on here or on my Instagram (amandadal).